Loretta Lynn, country music luminary and songwriting pioneer, dies at 90

 In 1988, Lynn was inducted into the Country Music Hall of Fame as one of its most storied legends.

-She won virtually every arts honor available, including the prestigious Presidential Medal of Freedom, the nation’s highest civilian award, given to her by Barack Obama in 2013.
+She won virtually every arts honor available, including the prestigious Presidential Medal of Freedom.

+Despite the progressive airs of her music, Lynn would insist her clearly political art had "no politics."

 But she was universally beloved in the industry she deeply influenced, collaborating with scores of artists including Dolly Parton, Willie Nelson and Elvis Costello.
 In 2004 she released the album "Van Lear Rose," produced by Jack White.